Drug- and alcohol-impaired driving legislation changes

 The Alberta Court of Appeal ruled that one of Alberta's sanctions for impaired driving is unconstitutional.
 The ruling stated that suspending licences until a matter is resolved in court infringes on an individual's Charter rights.
 The court gave the province until May 18, 2018 to remedy the situation.

-Bill 29: An Act to Reduce Cannabis and Alcohol-Impaired Driving has been introduced to address these changes, deter impaired driving and improve safety on our roads.
+Bill 29: An Act to Reduce Cannabis and Alcohol-Impaired Driving has been passed to address these changes, deter impaired driving and improve safety on our roads.

-If passed, the bill would amend Alberta's Traffic Safety Act to:
+The bill amends Alberta's Traffic Safety Act to:

 - reflect changes being made to federal impaired driving laws